 For more information about this program contact Dr. Ben Schafer at firstname.lastname@example.org or 319-273-2187.

-The original development of this course was made possible through CS4HS support from Google.
+The original development of this course was made possible through a 2014 CS4HS grant from Google.